Shred guitar: History

-In 1978, Eddie Van Halen published Eruption, using the tapping technique in his instrumental.
-Niccolò Paganini used similar techniques on the violin in the early 1800s used in traditional Turkish folk music and the first example on the guitar was in 1932 by Roy Smeck.
+In 1978, Eddie Van Halen recorded "Eruption", using the tapping technique in his instrumental.
+Niccolò Paganini used similar techniques on the violin in the early 1800s.
+This is found in traditional Turkish folk music.
+The first example on the guitar was in 1932 by Roy Smeck.

-In 1979, Roth left Scorpions to begin his own power trio, named "Electric Sun".
-His debut album Earthquake contained "heaps of spellbinding fret gymnastics and nimble-fingered classical workouts."
+In 1979, Roth left Scorpions to begin his own power trio, Electric Sun.
+Their debut album Earthquake contained "heaps of spellbinding fret gymnastics and nimble-fingered classical workouts."

-Randy Rhoads and Yngwie Malmsteen advanced this style further with the infusion of neo-classical elements.
+Randy Rhoads and Yngwie Malmsteen advanced this style with the infusion of neo-classical elements.
 Progressive rock, heavy metal, hard rock, and jazz fusion have all made use of and adapted the style successfully over the years.
 In general, the phrase "shred guitar" has been traditionally associated with instrumental rock and heavy metal guitarists.
 This association has become less common now that modern forms of metal have adopted shredding as well.
 In the 1990s, its mainstream appeal diminished with the rise of grunge and nu metal, both of which eschewed flashy lead guitar solos.
-Lesser known guitarists like Shawn Lane and Buckethead continued to develop the genre further in the 90s.
+Lesser known guitarists like Shawn Lane and Buckethead continued to develop the genre further in the 1990s.

-In an interview in March 2011, Steve Vai described "shred" as:

-In 2021, Davide Lo Surdo was named the fastest guitarist in history by Rolling Stone due to his ability to play 129 notes per second.